timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 continuous aggregate will automatically decide what data needs to be re-materialized and schedule a re-materialization to happen the next time the materialization job runs.

+This is now the default behavior for any new continuous aggregate built after the 1.7 upgrade or for any new instance built with version 1.7.
+To revert the continuous aggregate to the pre 1.7 behavior (that is not including data that has not been materialized in your query) you can simply add the following parameter at creation time:

+timescaledb.materialized_only=true

+You can also use this in conjunction with the ALTER VIEW to turn this feature on or off at any time, this is also the process for upgrading any continuous aggregates that were created prior to the 1.7 upgrade (setting this flag to FALSE).
+Once you issue the ALTER VIEW and set the above parameter your continuous aggregate will then use the real-time feature at query time.

 ### Creating a Continuous Aggregate View [](create)
 [Continuous aggregates][api-continuous-aggs] are created by setting the